 The geopolitical landscape remains fractured due to recent world events.
-Many domestic manufacturing businesses seek to limit supply chain disruptions by bringing their operations back to the United States.
-A level of work-from-home trends appear to be here to stay, but many employees are returning to the office, particularly following the presidential transition.
-We expect that industrial demand will be further buoyed by government investment in infrastructure and advanced manufacturing operations.
-The Federal Reserve's interest rate cuts introduced more volatility to the market, and timing of future cuts, if any, remains uncertain.
+Many domestic manufacturing businesses seek to limit supply chain disruptions by bringing their operations back to the U.S. The COVID-19 pandemic is largely behind us, but a level of work-from-home trends appear to be here to stay.
+Industrial demand will be further buoyed by government investment in infrastructure and advanced manufacturing operations.
+The Federal Reserve recently indicated it does not expect additional rate increases, but the timing of an easing cycle remains unknown.
 These uncertain times create both risks and opportunities for us and our tenants, and we believe we are well-capitalized and positioned to take advantage.
-The environmental landscape remains unpredictable due to the increase in intensity of weather patterns, including hurricanes.
-We continue to monitor our properties and have not seen any significant impact to our properties in Florida, Georgia, North Carolina, South Carolina, Tennessee, and Texas from the recent hurricane season.